gregwell/react-sweet-state-todo-app/README.md

 2. **Redesign and apply Material-ui framework components to beautify the app.**
     - design a new Material-ui based look for the application and apply it.
 3. **Add new features to the existing app.**
+    - adding new functionality requires understanding the data flow

 ### Table of contents: